Doctors for Weight Loss

 Why the Way Telehealth Is Delivered Matters

-AHPRA has also raised concerns about prescribing models that rely heavily on text-based or questionnaire-only assessments without appropriate real-time consultation.
-For many patients, access to real-time communication with a clinician, ideally via video call, is an important quality and safety consideration, not just a matter of convenience.
+AHPRA has also raised concerns around prescribing models that rely heavily on questionnaires or text-based assessments without appropriate real-time consultation.

 Cost and Pricing – How Do These Services Compare?